 The cavern course develops the minimum skills and knowledge for safe cavern diving.
 Topics include cavern diving planning, good cavern diving techniques (line and light use), body positioning (trim), cavern propulsion techniques, emergency procedures, problem solving, and other specialized needs of cavern diving (silting, entanglement, disorientation, and equipment modifications).
 Throughout your cavern course you will learn how to streamline your equipment, and use new gear such as using a reel, a backup spool, and a long hose on your primary regulator.

-TDI, NSS-CDS, PADI, and IANTD
+TDI and IANTD

 A book called Basic Cave Diving: A Blueprint For Survival by Sheck Exley is strongly recommended for our Cavern students.
+It is now available as an online download.
+Click Here

 The more you read and prepare for your cavern course, the more enjoyable it will be for you!